 Just like humans, canine inhalant allergies are caused by pollens (tree, grass, and weed), dust mites, molds, and chemicals.

-Although any pure bred or mutt can acquire inhalant allergies, the most common breeds that are affected include terriers (especially the Westies, Scottish terrier and Boston terrier), Golden Retrievers, Poodles, Dalmatians, Cockers, German shepherds, Chinese Shar-Pies, Shih Tzu’s, Lhasas, Bichons, Pugs, Irish setters, and Miniature Schnauzers)
+Although any purebred or mutt can acquire inhalant allergies, the most common breeds that are affected include terriers (especially the Westies, Scottish terrier, and Boston terrier), Golden Retrievers, Poodles, Dalmatians, Cockers, German shepherds, Chinese Shar-Pies, Shih Tzu’s, Lhasas, Bichons, Pugs, Irish setters, and Miniature Schnauzers)

-The symptoms of an inhalant allergy include scratching, biting, chewing at feet and constant licking.
+The symptoms of an inhalant allergy include scratching, biting, chewing at feet, and constant licking.
 The itching may be most severe on feet, flanks, groin, and armpits.
-Inhalant allergies are one of the reason for recurrent ear infections in your dog.
+Inhalant allergies are one of the reasons for recurrent ear infections in your dog.
 The other is an overabundance of yeast in their bodies.
-This can be resolved using a medicated ear cleaner, the addition of pre and probiotics and digestive enzymes to their diet and moving to a raw or at least a grain-free dry or wet diet.
+This can be resolved using a medicated ear cleaner, the addition of pre and probiotics and digestive enzymes to their diet, and moving to a raw or at least a grain-free dry or wet diet.
 Always avoid fractionated grains like corn gluten, wheat gluten, rice gluten, etc. in your pet’s diet.

 Food allergies only account for 10 percent of allergy problems in dogs.
 Dogs often can not tolerate soy products, wheat, corn, beef, pork, chicken, milk, whey, eggs, fish, chemical preservatives, or artificial sugars in their food particularly if it’s been cooked or processed.
 Oftentimes dogs who have an issue with chicken in a kibble have no issue with chicken in a raw diet.

-Food sensitivities in a dog may manifest as itchy skin, scratching at ears, shaking of the head, licking and biting at the hind quarters or feet, rubbing faces on carpeting, ear inflammations, coughing, and rarely vomiting, diarrhea, flatulence, sneezing, asthma like symptoms, behavioral changes, seizures, gagging, and vomiting.
+Food sensitivities in a dog may manifest as itchy skin, scratching at ears, shaking of the head, licking and biting at the hindquarters or feet, rubbing faces on carpeting, ear inflammations, coughing, and rarely vomiting, diarrhea, flatulence, sneezing, asthma-like symptoms, behavioral changes, seizures, gagging, and vomiting.

 Contact Allergy

-Contact allergy is the least common of all the types of dog allergies.
+Contact allergy is the least common of all types of dog allergies.
 Some of the common contact allergens include flea collars, wood bedding, grass, plants, and sometimes chemicals.

 Bacterial Allergy